FatimahMohamed/Hackathon-1/README.md

 Pick a Planet is our first portfolio project, developed following the Code Institute Full Stack Development Bootcamp using HTML, CSS, Bootstrap and Jarvascript.
 It was developed following a set of guidelines,we had a choice of Quiz, Game or API catergories.

 ## Project Outline
 Pick a Planet was developed as a physics based quiz, to impart knowlege about the planets.
-General advice is given, a list of resources which should encompass people of all ages, and a form allowing the user to contact the website creators for questions.
+Questions of various are included to cater for all levels of knowledge.
+Users can view their correct and incorrects answers while progressing through the quiz.

 The website follows modern accessibility standards, and is responsive to devices of all screen sizes.